lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

 # Share collections {#share-collections}

 A collection represents a group of related assets stored together in Adobe Experience Manager Assets Brand Portal.
-The users can create smart collections by [applying omnisearch or facet search to filter out related assets](brand-portal-searching.md) and stored them together for easy access and further sharing it with other Brand Portal users.
+The users can create smart collections by [applying omnisearch or facet search to filter out related assets](brand-portal-searching.md) and store them together for easy access and further sharing it with other Brand Portal users.

- The administrators can share and unshare a collection or a smart collection with the authorized Brand Portal users.
-Editors and viewers can view and share only the collections created by them, shared with them, and public collections.
+ The administrators can share and unshare a collection with the authorized Brand Portal users.
+Editors and viewers can view and share the collections created by them, shared with them, and public collections.

 >[!NOTE]
 >
->Editors cannot change a public collection to a non-public collection and, therefore, do not have the **[!UICONTROL Public Collection]** check box available in **[!UICONTROL Collection Settings]** dialog.
+>Editors cannot change a public collection to a non-public collection and therefore do not have the **[!UICONTROL Public Collection]** check box available in **[!UICONTROL Collection Settings]** dialog.

 ## Share a collection {#share-collection}